arieshx/ssta_video_caption/README.md

 ## Quality
 We select some good and bad examples to demonstrate the pros and cons of our method.
 ![Results](./diagram/results.png  "Results")

+## ps
+I copy from https://github.com/Yugnaynehc/ssta-captioning to finish one homework .